rage/programming-23/data/part-12/3-functional-programming.md

 This function takes two arguments: the current reduced value and the item whose turn it is to be processed.
 These are used to calculate a new value for the reduced value.
 In this case the new value is the sum of the old value and the current item.

 It may be easier to comprehend what the `reduce` function actually does if we use a normal named function instead of a lambda function.
-That way we can even include helpful printouts:
+That way we can also include helpful printouts:

 ```python
 from functools import reduce